 - Muskogee High School has over 40 student groups and organizations.
 Participation in the Advocacy Program grew from 150 students in 2008-09 to over 1,000 students in 2010-11.

 Sound too good to be true?
 It’s not!
 Schools of character prove that when school communities come together for a common purpose, amazing things happen.
-Schools of character work—for kids and for communities.
+Schools of character work—for kids, parents, and communities.

 Become a school of character: